 And sometimes, our traditions are simply false.
 Sometimes we get them from our environment, like the pernicious “curse of Cain” racial idea, or the “Catholic Church is the church of the devil” interpretation.
-Being an Apostle doesn’t necessarily remove you from the immensely powerful and unconcious force of tradition, as I’ve written about here.
+Apostles are not removed from the immensely powerful and unconcious force of tradition, as I’ve written about here.

 Again, from my non-published Ensign article,